A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Numerical Experiment

 \subsection{Simulation Design and Scenarios}

-We design the simulation study based on the scenarios designed by \citet{shortreed2017outcome} and \citet{ertefaie2018variable}.
+We design the simulation study based on the scenarios designed by \citet{shortreed2017outcome} and \citet{ertefaie2018penalization}.
 We consider two scenarios where covariates are generated from multivariate Gaussian distribution.
-We confine our focus in the realm of binary treatment and continuous outcomes.
+We confine our focus to the realm of binary treatment and continuous outcomes.
 For each scenario, we use two correlation structures: independent covariates (correlation = 0) and strongly correlated (correlation = 0.5).
-For all the scenarios, we simulate $n=1000$ data points, use $\gamma = 3$ and select the penalty parameters with 5-fold cross-validation.
+For all the scenarios, we simulate $n=1000$ data points, use $\gamma = 3$ and select the penalty parameters with 5-fold cross-validation at one standard error (i.e., 1 SE).
+Regarding the penalty parameters ($\lambda_i$), we considered 1 SE as it is commonly used is machine learning literature, however, user can choose parameters with minimum errors.
+In choosing $\gamma$, we recommend using the guideline provided by \citet{shortreed2017outcome}.
 For all the scenarios, data is normalized before using it for variable selection.